 Remember the TV show “Who’s Line is it Anyway?”
 It’s a comedy improv show packed with wild and funny sketches, recorded in front of a live audience.
 The comedian actors and actresses are hilarious.
 The show came to the US from the UK if I recall.
 Both series are side-splitters.

-Business can be a little comedic, too.
+Leading any organization can be a little comedic, too.
 Improvisation is unfortunately (or fortunately) the name of the game.
 Sometimes, this improvisation can be GREAT.
-It leads to opportunity, inspiration, new ideas and services and as a result new revenue, partnerships, jobs and so on.
+It leads to opportunity, inspiration, new ideas and services and – as a result – growth.

 But if all we do is improv, we can easily end up flailing.
 Spinning.
 Like a pinwheel in a tornado.

 What’s the balance between improv and planning (and executing the plan)?
 And, how do we strike the balance?

 I would never recommend a leaders improv every day, all day.
 Nor would I recommend that they draft and execute a plan without adjusting as you go.